siliusmv/FPLD/README.md

 In the script `explore_data.R`, we examine the diurnal temperature range data and how it is linked to the available explanatory variables.

-### Univariate modelling with the FPLD
+### Univariate modelling with the FPL distribution
-The script `local_estimation.R` performs univariate modelling of diurnal temperature range using the FPLD.
+The script `local_estimation.R` performs univariate modelling of diurnal temperature range using the FPL distribution.
 The script `display_local_estimation_results.R` evaluates the model fit.

-### Regression-modelling with the FPLD
+### Regression-modelling with the FPL distribution
-The script `regional_estimation.R` performs regression-modelling of diurnal temperature range using a combination of quantile regression and FPLD marginals.
+The script `regional_estimation.R` performs regression-modelling of diurnal temperature range using a combination of quantile regression and FPL marginal distributions.
 The script `display_regional_estimation_results.R` evaluates the model fit.

 ## Data